Edited, June 29th, 2021.

 Instead, the company should run a camera down the duct work to show you the condition of the ducts before and after cleaning.
 They will blow air into one end of the system while sucking it out of the other.
 This ensures all the dirt is contained within the duct system and is not blowing out the registers into your home.
 Once finished, the ducts should look brand new.

 There are other benefits to having your duct system cleaned in addition to the energy savings.
 Clean ducts mean the air in your home will be cleaner for you and your family.
 Duct work becomes dusty overtime just like the furniture in your living room.
 Ducts will also collect dirt, pollen, allergens and pet hair and dander.
 In turn, mold spores, bacteria fungus and mildew can grow and be circulated.
-These factors can impact the indoor air quality and reduce comfort in your home, especially for those who suffer from allergies, asthma or other respiratory conditions.
+This indoor air pollution can impact the indoor air quality and reduce comfort in your home, especially for those who suffer from allergies, asthma or other respiratory conditions.